chrisoco/APDE_BE/docs/src/Mailing.md

 ## Prospect Filtering

 The system uses the `applyFilters` method from the `HasFilterable` trait to filter prospects based on campaign criteria.
+The system automatically filters out prospects who have already been contacted for this campaign unless the `force` parameter is set to `true`.
+The system tracks each email send individually while using unique prospect IDs to prevent duplicates in default mode.

 ### Filter Structure